 Christian mission

-##Description From the Netherlands during the colonial era, Protestant and Catholic mission were practiced.
+From the Netherlands during the colonial era, Protestant and Catholic mission were practised.
 Both Christian groups focused on the Dutch colonies, particularly Suriname and the Dutch East Indies, but missionaries were also active in China, the United States and Congo, among other places.
 Missionary organizations had demarcated among themselves regions in which they were active, without further official agreements.

 The missionaries brought objects from the areas where they were working, sometimes at the request of the organizations that sent them out.
 The objects were displayed during education about the organization's work or for the purpose of raising funds.
 When the organizations disposed of the objects, they then ended up in other collections, such as those of ethnographic museums.
 Individual missionaries also donated and sold objects to such museums.
 Objects from the mission also ended up in trade and private collections.